Disks and aggregates

 Understanding how Cloud Volumes ONTAP uses cloud storage can help you understand your storage costs.

-Cloud Volumes ONTAP uses AWS and Azure volumes as back-end storage.
-It sees these volumes as disks and groups them into one or more aggregates.
+Cloud Volumes ONTAP uses cloud provider storage as disks and groups them into one or more aggregates.
 Aggregates provide storage to one or more volumes.

 Several types of cloud disks are supported.
-You choose the disk type when creating volumes and the default disk size when you deploy Cloud Volumes ONTAP.
+You choose the disk type when you create a volume and the default disk size when you deploy Cloud Volumes ONTAP.

 |The total amount of storage purchased from a cloud provider is the raw capacity.
 The usable capacity is less because approximately 12 to 14 percent is overhead that is reserved for Cloud Volumes ONTAP use.
 For example, if Cloud Manager creates a 500 GiB aggregate, the usable capacity is 442.94 GiB.|

 The underlying EBS disk type can be either General Purpose SSD, Provisioned IOPS SSD, Throughput Optimized HDD, or Cold HDD.
 You can pair an EBS disk with Amazon S3 to tier inactive data to low-cost object storage.